 Baby Steps to a Healthy Pregnancy and an On-Time Delivery

+The test came back and it's positive – you're pregnant.
+Congratulations!
+Your mind is exploding with excitement, and you are creating a mental “to-do” list.
+While your list of tasks and questions continue to grow, it's important to take the necessary steps to ensure an on-time and safe arrival of your most precious cargo yet.
 You've probably heard a few old wives' tales about pregnancy, including “A tooth lost for every child.”
 While it seems far-fetched, this wives' tale is actually based loosely in fact.
 Just as your tissues in your body are affected by pregnancy, so are your teeth and gums.
 What you probably didn't know is that the health of your gums may also affect your baby-to-be.

 How does pregnancy affect your teeth and gums?